-Create a fun and unique pencil holder for your desk or craft area!
-This craft uses scrapbook paper, chipboard and upcycled Cricut Vinyl tubes.
+Create a fun and unique DIY pencil holder for your desk or craft area!
+This desk organizer uses scrapbook paper, chipboard and recycled cardboard tubes.

 All of the colored scrapbook paper I used is from Core’dinations.
-It was the perfect paper to use for this since I wanted a solid and patterned sheet of paper for each colored pencil.
-I found mine in the open stock paper section at JoAnn Fabrics during one of their paper sales.
+It was the fun paper to use for this project since I wanted used both a solid and patterned sheet of paper for each colored pencil.
+I found the paper in the open stock paper section at JoAnn Fabrics during one of their paper sales.

 - Scrapbook paper: One solid and one patterned in 11 colors (white, gray, pink, red, orange, yellow, green, blue, indigo, violet, brown)